Skip to content

 Stimuli-responsive behavior of PNiPAm microgels under interfacial confinement

 Core-shell particles are closely related to microgels with the difference that their cores are solid and consist of a different material than the shell.
-A particular example on how to achieve core-shell morphologies is the mixing rigid spherical colloids and soft interfacial components.
-This provides a wide playground to study interfacial phase behaviour, as the soft components can manipulate the interaction potential of the rigid colloidal particles.
-This modification results in unexpected self-assembly structures, including chain and square packing as minimum energy configurations.
+Particles with a soft polymer shell provide a wide playground to study interfacial phase behaviour, as the soft components can manipulate the interaction potential of the rigid colloidal particles.
+This modification results in non-hexagonal self-assembly structures, including dimers and chain and square packing as minimum energy configurations when a monolayer is compressed.

 M. Rey, A.D.
 Law, D.M.A.
 Buzza and N. Vogel